-Our membership are people from East Palo Alto, Menlo Park, Palo Alto, Hayward, San Jose, Santa Clara, Sunnyvale and Fremont.
+Our membership are people from Palo Alto, Menlo Park, Palo Alto, Hayward, San Jose, Santa Clara, Sunnyvale and Fremont.
 Some who are clients of local community based drug and alcohol recovery organizations.

 The congregation's leadership and membership reflects the faces, perspectives, experiences, and diversity of the local community.